-Nikon Df versus Olympus E-520
+Nikon Df vs Olympus E-520

 The Nikon Df and the Olympus E-520 are two digital cameras that were officially introduced, respectively, in November 2013 and May 2008.
-Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (Df) and a Four Thirds sensor.
-The Nikon has a resolution of 16.2 megapixel, whereas the Olympus provides 10 MP.
+Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (Df) and a Four Thirds (E-520) sensor.
+The Nikon has a resolution of 16.2 megapixels, whereas the Olympus provides 10 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-520 is notably smaller (21 percent) than the Nikon Df.
 Moreover, the E-520 is markedly lighter (30 percent) than the Df.
 It is worth mentioning in this context that the Df is splash and dust resistant, while the E-520 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Nikon Lens Catalog (Df) and the Four Thirds Lens Catalog (E-520).

 The table below summarizes the key physical specs of the two cameras alongside a broader set of comparators.
 In case you want to display and compare another camera duo, just click on the right or left arrow next to the camera that you would like to inspect.
 Alternatively, you can also use the CAM-parator to select your camera combination among a larger number of options.

 |Nikon Df»||5.7 in||4.3 in||2.6 in||26.8 oz||1400||Y||Nov 2013||2,749||Nikon Df|